 STEVEN COHEN: The plea deal was a shock when it was originally offered.
-The district attorney at the time, Caroline Wojtaszek, made promises to the girls that if they consent to this plea deal, that Chris Belter would be subject to restrictions that he would most certainly violate, and they agreed.
-The district attorney, Caroline Wojtaszek, got these girls to agree to consent to the plea with the understanding that there’s no way that Chris would be able to stay away from a cell phone and a computer and stay away from parties and keep himself confined to the house, and then he would go to prison for violation of the terms.
+And the district attorney at the time, Caroline Wojtaszek, made promises to the girls that if they consent to this plea deal, that Chris Belter would be subject to restrictions that he would most certainly violate, and they agreed.
+The district attorney, Caroline Wojtaszek, got these girls to agree to consent to the plea with the understanding that there’s no way that Chris would be able to stay away from a cellphone and a computer and stay away from parties and keep himself confined to the house, and then he would go to prison for violation of the terms.

 STEVEN COHEN: I don’t know.
 I can’t figure it out.
-The courtroom was an open court room and when I went up to ask for the transcript, I originally was prohibited from getting the transcript.
+The courtroom was an open courtroom, and when I went up to ask for the transcript, I originally was prohibited from getting the transcript.
 The judge eventually allowed me to get a transcript of the proceedings.
 I don’t know.
 Something about this case has caused His Honor to act in a way that I’ve never known him to act before.
 He was a fine district attorney for years.
 Matthew Murphy was an excellent district attorney in Niagara County.
-This case is an aberration and it is an outrage.
+This case is an aberration, and it is an outrage.

-This is Democracy Now!, Democracynow.org.
-When we come back, Jeremy Scahill of The Intercept on his new piece The War Party: From Bush to Obama, and Trump to Biden, U.S. Militarism Is the Great Unifier.
+This is Democracy Now!, democracynow.org.
+When we come back, Jeremy Scahill of The Intercept on his new piece, “The War Party: From Bush to Obama, and Trump to Biden, U.S. Militarism Is the Great Unifier.”
 Stay with us.